victorliu5296/math-notes/source/content/posts/Why Formal Probability Theory.md

 \end{cases}
 \]

-So, our new defintions are more flexible, allowing us to assign probabilities to unevenly weighted outcomes.
+So, our new definitions are more flexible, allowing us to assign probabilities to unevenly weighted outcomes.

-#### Continuous Example
+---

+### Continuous Probability: Moving Beyond Points

-Now, let's consider a continuous example.
-As we've discussed previously with our paradox of picking a single number in an infinite set, we cannot meaningfully assign a probability to a single point in a continuous space.
-Instead, we need to assign probabilities to **intervals**.
+In our previous discussions, we've often encountered the paradox of picking a single number from an infinite set.
+How do we assign a meaningful probability to selecting just one point from a continuum of possibilities?
+For instance, imagine trying to assign a probability to a person being *exactly* 170.000000... cm tall.
+Intuitively, this feels impossible—there are infinitely many possible heights, and any one height, considered in isolation, has a probability of zero.

-For example, while the probability of a person being exactly 170.000000... cm tall is zero, the probability of their height falling between 169.5 cm and 170.5 cm is meaningful and can be calculated.

-In our initial example of picking a single number in an equally likely unit interval, the probability of picking a number between $0 \le a \le b \le 1$ would be

-$$\frac{b - a}{1} = b - a$$

-Based on this definition, if $a = b$ (in other words, we are picking a single point), then we assign a probability of $0$.
-This seems strange at first because picking that point is still possible, and is a very popular counterintuitive result of definitions in probability theory.
-So, having probability $0$ in the continuous case doesn't mean it's impossible as in the finite case, simply that we can't assign a meaningful probability without blowing up to infinity.

-If we once again consider this probability of lying within an interval as a "mass", then we define the the probability that the random variable lies within a certain interval:
+So, what do we do?
+We shift our focus.
+Instead of assigning probabilities to **individual points**, we assign probabilities to **intervals**.
+This is one of the most important conceptual shifts in moving from discrete to continuous probability theory.

+#### Example: Heights of Individuals

+Let’s say we’re interested in the probability that a person’s height falls between 169.5 cm and 170.5 cm.
+Unlike the probability of being exactly 170 cm tall, this range is meaningful.
+The concept of probability now applies to intervals—ranges of outcomes—rather than individual values.

+This principle is at the heart of continuous probability: assigning probabilities to intervals of outcomes rather than specific points.

+---

+### Introducing Bias: Non-Uniform Distributions

+Now, let’s add some complexity.
+What if not all intervals are equally likely?
+Suppose we have a bias towards smaller values, such that the probability of picking a number in the first quarter of the interval $[0, 0.25]$ is weighted more heavily than the rest of the interval.

+Here’s how we’ll do it:

+- Assign twice as much weight to values in $[0, 0.25]$ compared to the rest of the interval $[0.25, 1]$.
+- Scale probability linearly with the length of the interval.
+- Normalize the weights so the total probability is still 1.

+To formalize this, let’s assign a weight of $\frac{2}{3}$ to the first quarter and $\frac{1}{3}$ to the rest of the interval.
+Then, the probability that the number falls between two points $a$ and $b$ depends on whether those points lie in the first quarter, the remainder, or both.

 \[
-P(a \leq X \leq b) := b - a
+P(a \leq X \leq b) = \begin{cases}
+\frac{2}{3} \frac{(b - a)}{0.25} & \text{if } 0 \leq a \leq b \leq 0.25 \\
+\frac{1}{3} \frac{(b - a)}{0.75} & \text{if } 0.25 \leq a \leq b \leq 1 \\
+0 & \text{otherwise}
+\end{cases}
 \]

-Once again, this agrees with our previous valid examples.
-Let's try to define it for a biased example now.

-Let's say that we have a tendency toward smaller values, so that the probability of lying within the first half of the unit interval is $\frac{2}{3}$ while the probability of lying within the second half is $\frac{1}{3}$.
-In this case, we have to change our distribution:
+#### What About Overlapping Intervals?

+Here’s where things get interesting.
+What happens if we want to calculate the probability for an interval that crosses from one region into another, like $[0, 0.5]$?
+We can’t apply the same weight across the entire interval because it spans two different regions with different weights.

+Instead, we break the interval into two pieces: $[0, 0.25]$ and $[0.25, 0.5]$.
+We calculate the probability for each sub-interval separately, then sum them to get the total probability:

 \[
+P([0, 0.5]) = \frac{2}{3} \cdot (0.25 - 0) + \frac{1}{3} \cdot (0.5 - 0.25) = \frac{1}{3}
+\]

+This calculation has a familiar structure—it’s similar to calculating an **average** value.
+We’re weighting the probabilities of the sub-intervals according to their lengths and summing them to get the total probability.

+### Pushing the Biased Interval to Its Limits

+Let's consider what happens if we make push the bias in our previous example to its limits.
+Instead of just two pieces, let's divide our interval into smaller and smaller pieces, each with its own probability density.

+### Revised Section: Transition to Probability Density Functions (PDFs)

+---

+#### Multi-Piece Bias: Increasing Complexity

+Let’s extend our biased example further by dividing the interval $[0, 1]$ into multiple parts.
+Suppose the probability density decreases as we move from left to right.
+For simplicity, let’s divide the interval into $n$ equal pieces, where each piece has a different weight.

+For example, if we assign decreasing weights to each segment, the probability that $X$ falls within $[a, b]$ would look something like this:

+\[
 P(a \leq X \leq b) = \begin{cases}
-\frac{2}{3} (b - a) & \text{if } 0 \leq a \leq b \leq \frac{1}{2} \\
+\frac{n}{1 + 2 + \cdots + n} \cdot \frac{(b - a)}{1/n} & \text{if } 0 \leq a \leq b \leq \frac{1}{n}, \\
+\frac{n-1}{1 + 2 + \cdots + n} \cdot \frac{(b - a)}{1/n} & \text{if } \frac{1}{n} \leq a \leq b \leq \frac{2}{n}, \\
+\vdots \\
-\frac{1}{3} (b - a) & \text{if } \frac{1}{2} \leq a \leq b \leq 1 \\
+\frac{1}{1 + 2 + \cdots + n} \cdot \frac{(b - a)}{1/n} & \text{if } \frac{n-1}{n} \leq a \leq b \leq 1, \\
-0 & \text{otherwise}
+0 & \text{otherwise.}
 \end{cases}
 \]

-You might notice that every value is scaled by (b - a).
-We'll come back to this in a moment.

-The burning question is: what if the interval overlaps on both the first and second halves?
-For example, what if we take the interval $[0.25, 0.75]$?
-What is the probability of lying within this interval?

-We can break it up into two pieces: $[0.25, 0.5]$ and $[0.5, 0.75]$.
-The probability of lying within $[0.25, 0.75]$ is then:
+This example introduces a key idea: we’re assigning different probabilities to different intervals, based on a weighting scheme.
+The probability for each subinterval depends on its position in the interval and the assigned weight.
+However, this kind of piecewise calculation quickly becomes cumbersome as we increase the number of segments.

+#### The Problem with Increasing $n$

+As we increase the number of divisions, say $n = 10$, then $n = 100$, and eventually $n \to \infty$, writing out these piecewise probabilities becomes increasingly difficult.
+Each segment has its own weight, and calculating probabilities for intervals that span multiple segments becomes tedious and error-prone.

+For instance, calculating the probability over an interval like $[0.15, 0.6]$ would require breaking it up across several segments and summing up the corresponding weights for each piece.
+As $n$ increases, the number of segments increases, and the situation becomes impractically complex.

+#### The Limit Case: Continuous Variation

+Now, let’s take this idea to its logical extreme.
+What if, instead of dividing $[0, 1]$ into a finite number of intervals, we allowed the probability density to change **continuously** from left to right?
+As the number of segments grows without bound, we approach a situation where the probability density is no longer piecewise, but smoothly varying across the entire interval.

+So far, we have established that the probability of a given interval depends on 2 things:

+1. The length of each subinterval with a defined probability
+2. The weight of each defined subinterval

+In this limit, we can imagine a function $f(x)$ that gives the **probability density** at every point $x \in [0, 1]$.
+This function $f(x)$ tells us how “dense” the probability is around each point, much like how mass density describes the distribution of mass in a physical object.

+Here’s how this works: for a very small interval $[x, x + dx]$, the probability that $X$ lies within that interval is approximately $f(x) \, dx$.
+The function $f(x)$ represents the probability per unit length, much like how a histogram gives the frequency per bin in a discrete case.

+#### The Integral: Summing Infinitesimal Probabilities

+To calculate the probability that $X$ lies within an interval $[a, b]$, we can’t just sum up discrete pieces anymore, because the probability density changes continuously.
+Instead, we sum up the infinitesimal probabilities over every tiny piece of the interval.
+Mathematically, this is exactly what an **integral** does:

 \[
-P([0.25, 0.75]) = \frac{2}{3} \cdot (0.5 - 0.25) + \frac{1}{3} \cdot (0.75 - 0.5) = \frac{1}{4}
+P(a \leq X \leq b) = \lim_{n \to \infty} \sum_{i=1}^{n} f(x_i) \Delta x \quad \longrightarrow \quad P(a \leq X \leq b) = \int_a^b f(x) \, dx.
 \]

-This is the same as the probability of lying within $[0.25, 0.5]$ and $[0.5, 0.75]$ combined.
-If we look at the structure of the calculation, it's very reminiscent of the calculation for an average value.

-Let's take a brief detour to discuss the **expected value** of a random variable.
-We will come back later in detail.
-For now, an expected value is a weighted sum of the possible values of a random variable, weighted by the probability of each value.
-This example hints at a very close relationship between expected values and probability.
-In later sections, we'll see how a formal approach can be used to properly explain this relationship.

-For continuous random variables, we use a probability density function (PDF) instead.
-Density, as in "probability per unit length", or per unit area, or per unit volume, allows us to calculate the probability of an interval (or more generally, a set) based on its "size".

-### Cumulative Distribution Functions: Unifying Discrete and Continuous

-To further bridge the gap between discrete and continuous probabilities, we introduce the concept of a cumulative distribution function (CDF).
-The CDF $F_X(x)$ gives the probability that the random variable $X$ takes on a value less than or equal to $x$:

-$F_X(x) = P(X \leq x)$

-This function works for both discrete and continuous random variables, providing a unified way to describe probability distributions.

-For our discrete coin flip example:

-$F_X(x) = \begin{cases}
-0 & \text{if } x < 0 \\
-\frac{1}{4} & \text{if } 0 \leq x < 1 \\
-\frac{3}{4} & \text{if } 1 \leq x < 2 \\
-1 & \text{if } x \geq 2
-\end{cases}$

-For the continuous bus waiting time example:

-$F_Y(y) = 1 - e^{-\lambda y}$ for $y \geq 0$

-These concepts - random variables, PMFs, PDFs, and CDFs - provide a more flexible and unified approach to probability.
-They allow us to:

-1. Handle both discrete and continuous scenarios
-2. Represent unequal probabilities in discrete spaces
-3. Describe varying densities in continuous spaces
-4. Deal with mixed distributions

-However, as we delve deeper into probability theory, we encounter scenarios that challenge even these more advanced concepts.
-In the next section, we'll explore these challenges and see how they lead us to the need for an even more general theory of probability.

-### The Need for a More General Theory

-As we delve deeper into probability theory, we encounter scenarios that challenge even these more advanced concepts.
-For instance:

-1. What about random variables that are neither purely discrete nor purely continuous?
-2. How do we rigorously define probability for infinite sample spaces?
-3. Can we develop a theory that works consistently for all types of random phenomena?

-These questions lead us to the doorstep of measure theory, the foundation of modern probability theory.
-In the next section, we'll explore how measure theory provides a rigorous framework that unifies and extends all the concepts we've discussed so far.
+This expression tells us that the total probability in the interval $[a, b]$ is the **integral** of the probability density function $f(x)$ over that interval.
+The integral is simply a way of adding up the infinitesimally small probabilities across every point in the interval, giving us the total probability for that range.

+---

 ## The Path to Modern Probability Theory